trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-mp4-writing-telemetry-trak.md

 Here's an example of the data elements contained in the `stbl` box for CAMM telemetry;

-TODO

-In the case of telemetry to following elements are required;
+In the case of telemetry the following elements are required;

 * atom size (32-bit integer): the total size in bytes of this atom, always `4`
 * type (32-bit integer): sets the box type, always `stsd`